swyrin/dotties/README.md

 >
 > In that case - feel free to [fire a pull request](https://github.com/swyrin/dotties/pulls) and we can talk about it.

-#### 🤨 What about `extension_scripts`?

-- This customization is made with no optimizations/adjustments in mind.
-So that is what they will do - some examples:
-   - Tune down resource usage if you are on laptop **AND** on battery.
-   - Fix up gamma adjustment on NVIDIA.
-   - *Motivate your machine so that it should run at its highest peak.*

 # 📸 Screenshots

 > [!NOTE]